 The Riding A Dream Academy is inspired by the incredible achievements of Khadijah Mellah who was the first British Muslim woman to ride in and win a British horse race.
-Its aims are to help other young people from underrepresented groups and communities and non-horsey backgrounds get involved in the sport.
-Within the Academy, there are two programmes which will run during 2021/2 - The Khadijah Mellah Scholarship and the Riding a Dream Residential Week.
+Its aims are to help young people from diverse communities, disadvantaged backgrounds and urban equestrian centres get involved in the sport.

 In 2019, Khadijah Mellah became the first British Muslim woman to ride in and win a British horse race when she won the Magnolia Cup at Goodwood racecourse.
 Khadijah learned to ride at Ebony Horse Club in Brixton and only sat on a racehorse a couple of months before the race.
 She has since gone onto become an ambassador for Great British Racing and is currently a student at Brighton University.

 We are incredibly grateful to the Racing Foundation for funding the Riding A Dream Academy.
 The Foundation supports charitable work in the areas of equine welfare, people, community engagement and environment & emerging issues.
 Since it began, it has awarded grants totalling £23million.
 You can find out more here.

 The British Racing School (BRS) is a specialist training centre in Newmarket, the headquarters of British horseracing.
 As horse racing’s premier training facility we are so pleased that the BRS will be looking after and supporting our young people.
 You can find out more about the school here.
 We are also delighted to be working with The Pony Racing Authority which plays a pivotal role in training and developing talented young riders.